 Bird Body Temperatures

+Birds are warm-blooded animals that have a much higher metabolism, and thus higher body temperature, than humans.
 While the exact measurement varies for different bird species, the average bird’s body temperature is 105 degrees Fahrenheit (40 degrees Celsius).
-Body temperature can fluctuate during the day depending on climate and activity, but it can be a challenge for birds to maintain such a high body heat when temperatures dip too severely.
+Bird body temperature can fluctuate during the day depending on climate, diet, and activity, but it can be a challenge for birds to maintain such a high body heat when temperatures dip severely.
 Smaller birds are particularly at risk, since they have a proportionally larger surface area on their bodies to lose heat but a smaller core volume to generate it.
-Even the smallest birds, however, have several ways they can efficiently keep warm.
+Even the smallest birds, however, have several ways they can efficiently keep warm even in extreme cold.

-What Wild Birds Do to Keep Warm
+What Cold Birds Do to Keep Warm

 - Feathers: Birds’ feathers provide remarkable insulation against the cold, and many bird species grow extra feathers as part of a late fall molt to give them thicker protection in the winter.
 The oil that coats birds’ feathers from their uropygial gland also provides insulation as well as waterproofing.

 - Legs and Feet: Birds’ legs and feet are covered with specialized scales that minimize heat loss.
 Birds can also control the temperature of their legs and feet separately from their bodies by constricting blood flow to their extremities, thereby reducing heat loss without risking frostbite.

 - Fat Reserves: Even small birds can build up fat reserves to serve as insulation and extra energy for generating body heat.
 Many birds will gorge during the fall when food sources are abundant, giving them an extra fatty layer before winter arrives.

 - Fluffing: Birds fluff out their feathers to create air pockets for additional insulation in cold temperatures.
 This can make them look fat and puffy while they are toasty warm.